avoutic/web-framework/docs/user-management-flows.md

 2. Validates email format and uniqueness
 3. Calls `ChangeEmailExtensionInterface::customValueCheck()` for custom validation
 4. Calls `ChangeEmailService::sendChangeEmailVerify()`
-5. Generates verification code entry in database with flow='change_email'
+5. Generates verification code entry in database with action='change_email'
 6. Increments security iterator
 7. Sends verification email to **new** email address with code
 8. Redirects to Verify page with `guid` parameter